Repare Therapeutics Inc. (RPTX): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-The company was launched based on the research of scientific founders Daniel Durocher, Agnel Sfeir, Frank Sicheri, and Loic Le Marchand, with initial leadership and incubation provided by Versant Ventures.
+The company was founded based on the academic research of scientific founders: Daniel Durocher, Agnel Sfeir, Frank Sicheri, and Loic Le Marchand.
+Initial leadership and incubation were provided by the venture capital firm Versant Ventures.

 Initial capital/funding